Wife: Madhulika Rawat

 - For commanding a multinational Brigade in a Chapter VII mission in the Democratic Republic of the Congo (MONUSCO), Mr. Rawat was twice awarded the Force Commander’s Commendation.

-- His promotion to Major General led him took over as the General Officer Commanding 19th Infantry Division (Uri).
+- His promotion to Major General led him to take over as the General Officer Commanding 19th Infantry Division (Uri).

 - As a Lieutenant General, Mr. Rawat commanded III Corps, headquartered in Dimapur before taking over the Southern Army in Pune.